billguastalla/visualisations/Features/FEATURES.md

 This way visualisations can contain multiple audio streams so that visualisations can be affected in different ways by different tracks.

+## Audio Feature Identification

+Identify some mesoscopic features of audio, specific to audio files.
+- Search for changes in audio texture:
+	- Build a fingerprint by searching amplitude-time values and look for periodicity, over milliseconds.
+		- It should be possible to build a 'graph' of fingerprints this way, limiting the number of unique fingerprints on each length scale.
+		Over a given length scale, for each element of audio, could evaluate:
+			- The net amplitude.
+The number of times zero was crossed.
+		To determine periodicity, could perform auto-correlation on different length scales.
+			- minimum for correlation at a given scale would identify sub-branch.
+This might not hold for all the audio though.
+				- so a given node could have a start/end time.
+			- For noise however, the algorithm will not perform well.
+An FFT might be able to determine whether to explore the area in the first place.
+- Consider 'mipmapping' the audio samples to do this faster.

 # Video Rendering Features

 ## Export Codecs and Formats